cogini/phoenix_container_example_old/README.md

 app using containers.

 * Uses Docker [BuildKit](https://github.com/moby/buildkit)
   for parallel multistage builds and caching of OS files and language packages external to layers.
 Multistage builds compile dependencies separately from app code, speeding rebuilds and reducing final image size.
 Caching of packages reduces size of container layers and allows sharing of data betwen container targets.
 With proper caching, rebuilds take less than 5 seconds.

 * Supports Alpine and Debian, using [hexpm/elixir](https://hub.docker.com/r/hexpm/elixir) base images.

 * Uses Erlang releases for the final image, resulting in images as small as 10MB.

 * Supports mirroring base images from Docker Hub to AWS ECR to avoid rate limits and ensure consistent builds.

-* Supports development in a Docker container with Visual Studio Code on Windows.
+* Supports development in a Docker container with Visual Studio Code.

 * Supports building for multiple architectures, e.g. AWS [Gravaton](https://aws.amazon.com/ec2/graviton/) ARM processor.